 The coalition government which includes the Green Party committed to a citizens’ assembly on biodiversity loss as part of its partnership programme.
 The Citizens’ Assembly’s terms of reference were agreed by the Houses of the Oireachtas in February 2022.

-How the State can improve its response to the issue of biodiversity loss, and to bring forward proposals in that regard.
+The Assembly was tasked with providing recommendations on how the State can improve its response to the issue of biodiversity loss, and inform government policy on this issue.

 Parliament committed to consider the recommendations of the assembly through a joint committee of both Houses and to bring its conclusions to the Houses for debate.
 Unlike previous citizens’ assemblies in Ireland, the Government is expected to provide the Oireachtas with a response to each recommendation of the Assembly and, if accepting some or all of the recommendations, to indicate the timeframe it envisages for implementation.